 Effect of adaptogens against chronic pain

 This category mainly includes anti-inflammatory adaptogens, which are large amounts.
-Virtually all classical adaptogens have greater or lesser anti-inflammatory effects.
-Opioids and cannabinoids that cushion CNS pain are also of natural origin, but they are not adaptive.
+Practically all classical adaptogens have greater or lesser anti-inflammatory effects.
+Opioids and cannabinoids that cushion CNS pain are also of natural origin, but are not among adaptogens.

 Analgesic effects of ginseng

-Ginseng suppresses mainly chronic pain due to inflammation (see also anti-inflammatory effects ).
+Ginseng mainly cushions chronic pain due to inflammation (see also anti-inflammatory effects ).
 Of 180 ginseng saponins, at least 10 inhibits NF-κB transcription factor and reduces the expression of cycloxygenase (COX2 gene) and inflammatory NO synthase 2 (NOS2 gene).
-This effect has ginsenosides Rh1 , Rh2 , Rb2 , Rd , Rg1 , Re , Rg3 and their metabolites 20 (S) -PPT and Compound K ( Christensen2009gcb , Park1996gri , Park2003aag , Oh2004sog , Park2005ieg etc.) That the inhibitory effect at the level of gene expression is physiologically less confusing than the allosteric elimination of the cyclooxygenase of the aspirin- like analgesic.
+This effect is due to the ginsenosides Rh1 , Rh2 , Rb2 , Rd , Rg1 , Re , Rg3 and their metabolites 20 (S) -PPT and Compound K ( Christensen2009gcb , Park1996gri , Park2003aag , Oh2004sog , Park2005ieg etc.) that the inhibitory effect at the level of gene expression is physiologically less confusing than the allosteric elimination of the cyclooxygenase of aspirin- like analgesics.
 Vascular NO synthase 3 does not inhibit ginseng ( Ma2006pae ).

-The direct effect against the perception of pain in the brain is represented by minor ginsenoside Rf ( Mogil1998grt ), which blocks calcium channels in nocicepic neurons as strongly as opioids ( Nah1995tcg ).
-The analgesic effect of the ginseng saponin extract (against pain caused by capsaicin in mice) had an ED50 of 49 mg / kg when intramuscularly administered, when an EDC of about 1.5 mg / kg ( Nah2000ega ) was administered to the cerebral chambers.
-Accordingly, the Yoon1998gid study of a panaxoside mixture administered directly into the brain blocks substance P-induced pain in mice with ED 50 of 30 μg / animal, i.e. about 2 mg / kg.
+The direct effect against the perception of pain in the brain has a minor ginsenoside Rf ( Mogil 19988grt ) that blocks calcium channels in nociceptic neurons as strongly as opioids ( Nah1995tcg ).
+The analgesic effect of the ginseng saponin extract (against pain caused by capsaicin in mice) had an ED50 of 49 mg / kg when administered intraperitoneally, with an ED50 of about 1.5 mg / kg ( Nah2000ega ) when administered to the cerebral chamber extract.
+Accordingly, the Yoon1998gid study of a panaxoside mixture administered directly into the brain blocks substance P-induced pain in mice with ED50 of 30 μg / animal, i.e. about 2 mg / kg.